+- Reduced energy consumption.
 The use of nighttime economizer thermal storage in building slabs can reduce daytime cooling energy consumption by up to 30 percent.

+- Increased radiant-cooling or chilled-ceiling capacity.
 Chilled ceilings (Figure 2) have a fairly low cooling capacity of 20 to 30 Btuh per square foot.
 Passive chilled-beam systems, on the other hand, have a cooling capacity approaching 150 Btuh per square foot, while active chilled-beam systems have a cooling capacity approaching 400 Btuh per square foot.

 Higher capacities are achieved by increasing the convective component of the chilled beam.
 This is done by increasing airflow over the chilled-beam coil, which increases heat transfer.
 In the case of passive chilled beams, the convection is natural (Figure 3), while in the case of active chilled beams, it is forced (Figure 4).